Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 \subsection{Algorithm for Attack Filtering and Identification}

 A notable contribution of the set-based state estimation scheme in this paper over other secure schemes is Assumption~\ref{assum:main}(\ref{assum:main_numAttacks}), which allows the attacker to compromise not only up to $p-1$ sensors at each time instant but also different subsets of sensors at different times.
-To this end, we remark that we can detect only those compromised sensors that are injected with non-stealthy attack signals, where by non-stealthiness we mean the attack signals that satisfy the conditions of Theorem~\ref{thm:attack-detect-meas-update} and Propositions~\ref{prop:detection-multisets} and \ref{prop:detection-agreementset}.
+To this end, we remark that we can detect only those compromised sensors that are injected with non-stealthy attack signals, whereby non-stealthiness means the attack signals that satisfy the conditions of Theorem~\ref{thm:attack-detect-meas-update} and Propositions~\ref{prop:detection-multisets} and \ref{prop:detection-agreementset}.
 The attack identification algorithm is fairly simple and can be summarized as in Algorithm~\ref{alg:detection}.

 At time $k$, Algorithm~\ref{alg:detection} first identifies some of the attacked sensors by checking whether the corresponding measurement update is empty.
 Then, for each $h\in\mathbb{Z}_{[1,n_\mathsf{J}]}$, if the agreement set $\mathcal{I}_k^h$ is non-empty, then the sensors with indices in $\mathsf{J}_h$ are either safe or compromised with a stealthy attack signal.
 Otherwise, the set $\mathsf{J}_h$ contains at least one attacked sensor.
 By checking all the combinations $\mathsf{J}_h$ and storing a `potentially' safe subset of sensors in $\hat{\mathsf{S}}_k$ at every iteration, a subset of attacked sensors $\hat{\mathsf{A}}_k$ are updated by adding those sensors that are not in $\hat{\mathsf{S}}_k$.